 - Temporary freeze: You can temporarily freeze your Demat account for a specific duration.
 However, this feature is generally only made available if you hold a specific number of shares in your account.

-- Quick transfer of benefits: Demat accounts offer swift transfer of benefits such as dividends, bonus issue of shares, stock splits, interest, and refunds.
+- Quick transfer of benefits: Best Demat accounts offer a swift transfer of benefits such as dividends, bonus issue of shares, stock splits, interest, and refunds.

 - Speed e-facility: NSDL allows you to send instruction slips to your depository participant electronically.
 This not only makes the entire process faster, but also makes it less cumbersome.